Chinese Imperial Officials guān huàn

 Intensive education

 Boys, perhaps as young as eight years old would learn by heart the basics of the written language from such books as the Three Character Classic and Thousand Character Classic.
 Already they were set apart from the mass of illiterate people.
 Their education then took in mathematics with numerical problems to solve.
-Even a bright student would need to study up to the age of 30 to prepare for the top level of examination.
+Even a bright student would need to keep studying up to the age of 30 to be ready for the top level of examination.
 However the examinations selected not just on knowledge but also on acceptance of the philosophic orthodoxy.
 Novel interpretations of the Classics rarely won favor and so the system stultified intellectual inquiry and development.
 Schools and academies passed on knowledge to the next generation of officials.

 Having an official in the family was a distinct advantage as they could give guidance on examination questions likely to come up and which answers were expected.
 Working in the house of an official was also a good way to learn all about how to become an official and so a job working there was a prized opportunity.
 Officials were supposed to be recruited on merit through the Imperial examination system but many still did receive appointment due to family connections and bribery.
-Someone from a humble background of a little known family was very unlikely to pass the three stages of examination without the backing of a powerful patron.
+Someone from a humble background of a little known family was very unlikely to pass the three stages of examination without the personal backing of an influential patron.

 kowtow